Savoring The Good®

 I wanted to call attention to one of the most popular posts on my site: the Philly cheesesteak eggrolls.

-How To Roast Garlic Cloves And Store In Olive Oil
+How To Roast Galic and Make Garlic-Infused Olive Oil

 I love garlic and more specifically, roast garlic cloves.
 There is something about the delicious, caramel cloves that bring my mouth happiness.
 I have been known to eat an entire bulb, yes a bulb, in one sitting.